-More Than a Decade of Experience Hundreds of Cases Handled and Won
+Theft Offenses More Than a Decade of Experience.
+Hundreds of Cases Handled and Won.

-At Rhys Brendan Cartwright-Jones, Attorney & Counselor at Law, our Youngstown theft crimes attorney can help you through your circumstances.
+At Sub:BusinessName}, our Youngstown larceny defense attorney can help you through your circumstances.
 As a former prosecutor, Rhys has unique insight into how the prosecution will approach your case and can use that in order to poke holes in their claims against you.
 With more than a decade of experience behind us, we are capable of handling a range of cases, from start to finish.

 • 1st Degree Misdemeanor: up to $1k &/or up to 180 Days